 AI-Assisted Assignment Submission Triage and Support Routing

-An example workflow for triaging assignment submissions and routing timely support actions to educators.
+An example workflow for triaging assignment submissions and routing timely support actions without automating grading decisions.

 The Challenge